Showing posts with label Perennial vegetables. Show all posts

 I cut the bottom off a plastic milk bottle, fill it 3/4 with soil, water well, and plant watercress into this.

-As long as the leaves are in the air it grows well, if totallt submerged it will rot and die.
+As long as the leaves are in the air it grows well, if totally submerged it will rot and die.
 You can plant cuttings which grow faster, or seeds which take longer to reach full size.
+Either way it is very simple to grow watercress in a milk bottle like this.

 If growing from seed, I make sure that the soil surface is not underwater.
 Once the seedlings grow I can fill the milk bottle with water so long as they have some leaves that are not submerged.